“Some people find fault like there’s a reward for it.” —Zig Ziglar

 Being around intolerant people is no picnic.
 One common strategy is to avoid them.
 But that won’t work very easily if that critical person is inescapable like your spouse, boss, family member or coworker.

 What do you do?
-Read on for helpful tips on how to handle intolerant people.
+Read on for helpful ways on how to deal with intolerant people.

 An effective way to handle ignorance and intolerance is to stop focusing on their ignorance and intolerance.
 Shift your agitated mind to a sincere desire that these people become happy, and free of their ignorance and intolerance.
 No one deliberately chooses to be ignorant.
 It’s likely that their ignorance and intolerance originated from their own suffering and conditioning.

 It’s similar to how an abused dog wants to bite people.
 You feel sorry for the dog because it’s been abused and is suffering.
 Instead of focusing on how the dog wants to bite people, your attention is on your desire that the dog find peace and happiness because then the dog won’t want to bite.

 “When another person makes you suffer, it is because he suffers deeply within himself, and his suffering is spilling over.
 He does not need punishment; he needs help.
 That’s the message he is sending.”

 –Thich Nhat Hanh

 When you find compassion for someone, it eases your frustration with them.
 Embrace the differences between you, and be grateful for the lessons they’re teaching you and the opportunities to develop deeper compassion.